Battle of Benfleet: Campaign

 Following the peace between Alfred and Guthrum, Wessex was mostly free of Viking raids from the north.
 The potential for a renewal of war between Wessex and the Vikings was increased when Guthrum died in the 880s and was further enhanced when the Vikings in France suffered crushing defeats against the French armies.
 The Vikings left France in 892 loading their families, animals and equipment into 250 boats, landing in the area of the Rother river in south-east England.
 These Vikings rapidly overran Alfred's fortified town of Eorpeburnan before moving to Appledore in Kent where they built a small fortified town.
 At this point a second Viking fleet, led by Haestan and consisting of 800 men, sailed up the Thames and landed at Milton Regis, near the Isle of Sheppey.
 Unable to face both armies at once, Alfred negotiated a peace agreement with Haestan whereby both the Viking's sons were baptised and he agreed to leave Wessex in return for a sizeable payment.
 After this, Haestan withdrew to Benfleet in Essex.

 While Alfred's negotiations with Haestan were ongoing the Vikings out of Appledore in the spring of 893 began raiding across Wessex until they were intercepted by Edward, Alfred's son, and routed at the battle of Farnham.
-These Vikings then retreated to, and fortified Thorney island.
+These Vikings then retreated to, and fortified Thorney Island, situated in the braided River Colne south of Iver.
 Edward initially besieged the island but with supplies short and his men nearing the end of their term of service he was forced to withdraw.
 Alfred had intended to relieve Edward's army when he heard a fleet of 100 ships out of Danelaw was besieging Exeter and another fleet of 40 ships was raiding the Devon coast.
 Alfred was forced to turn to face the Vikings at Exeter while Edward was joined by Aethelred and a contingent of Londoners and returned to Thorney, finding the Vikings still there.
 After taking hostages Edward allowed the Vikings to retreat to Benfleet, to join those under the command of Haestan.

 Battle

 In 894, Edward and Aethelred followed the Vikings to Benfleet where Haestan was absent on a raiding expedition.
-The Saxons broke into the camp and managed to capture a number of women and children, including Haestan's wife and two sons.
+The Anglo-Saxons broke into the camp and managed to capture a number of women and children, including Haestan's wife and two sons.
 Haestan's family were sent to Alfred, who returned them to Haestan as part of the subsequent negotiations.
 Most of the Viking ships were also captured, with many being sent to London or Rochester.
 The rest were broken up or burnt.
 The surviving Vikings were joined by Haestan at Shoebury, where they made a new camp.
 The battle of Benfleet was one of the most complete victories gained over the Vikings on English soil up to that point.

 Evidence of the battle was found during the construction of Benfleet railway station during the 19th century when human bones and charred timbers were discovered.
 It is possible that the Anglo-Saxon dead were buried near Benfleet church.